Customer Service FAQs

 - How can I transfer funds between my FirstMerit accounts?

 - If you have access to Online Banking you can transfer between any enabled accounts on which you are listed as an owner.
-You can also transfer funds between your FirstMerit checking, savings and money market accounts with a relationship banker by calling 888-554-4362.
+You can also transfer funds between your FirstMerit checking, savings and money market accounts by calling 888-554-4362.

 - How long does a stop payment on a check last?